MrZLeviatan/Conceptos_EnJava-Concepts_InJava/README.md

 - En esta carpeta se muestran los distintos ejercicios relacionados con los "Sockets".
 - Se demostrará el uso del aplicativo "RabbitMq" como servidor de comunicacion.
 - Se denota el uso de la libreria JavaFx.

+>Sockets in Java are programming APIs that allow communication between processes through a network.
+A socket provides a connection point for programs to connect. communicate with each other, either on the same machine or through a network.
+>- This folder shows the different exercises related to "Sockets".
+>- The use of the "RabbitMq" application as a communication server will be demonstrated.
+>- The use of the JavaFx library is denoted.